-Pieter, a friend and colleague for over three years, and the library where I had my job interview.
+Pieter, a friend and colleague, and the library where I had my job interview.
 The moment I looked at the bookshelves and the wealth of knowledge, I was sold.
 I knew that this company prides itself on an open mind.
 Then I felt energised to work in a company that was so cosmopolitan.
-To me, now an 'old-timer', Namahn has not lost a bit of its charm.
+To me, now an ‘old-timer’, Namahn has not lost a bit of its charm.
 At times, work here becomes hectic, but those moments are often the most satisfying and exciting.
 Namahn is a firm with character and ethics.
 People here work to improve their skills to serve the customer even better, because they take great pride in their work, and care about quality.

 What living person do you most admire?

 Admiration comes in different shades and layers.
 I don’t often ‘admire’ living persons; I am too busy loving them just the way they are… and discovering that most people are heroes in their own right, struggling with their imperfections and trying to improve day by day.
 In my book, this is truly worthy of admiration.
 As an avid reader I adore Umberto Eco and would love to have long discussions with him until the small hours.
 As a geopolitically minded person, I would love to brainstorm with Noam Chomsky and Michail Gorbatchev.